apache/pekko-http/docs/src/main/paradox/client-side/connection-level.md

 ## Timeouts

-Currently Akka HTTP doesn't implement client-side request timeout checking itself as this functionality can be regarded as a more general purpose streaming infrastructure feature.
+Currently Apache Pekko HTTP doesn't implement client-side request timeout checking itself as this functionality can be regarded as a more general purpose streaming infrastructure feature.

 It should be noted that Akka Streams provide various timeout functionality so any API that uses streams can benefit from the stream stages such as `idleTimeout`, `backpressureTimeout`, `completionTimeout`, `initialTimeout` and `throttle`.
 To learn more about these refer to their documentation in Akka Streams.

-For more details about timeout support in Akka HTTP in general refer to @ref[Akka HTTP Timeouts](../common/timeouts.md).
+For more details about timeout support in Apache Pekko HTTP in general refer to @ref[Apache Pekko HTTP Timeouts](../common/timeouts.md).

 <a id="http-client-layer"></a>
 ## Stand-Alone HTTP Layer Usage

-Due to its Reactive-Streams-based nature the Akka HTTP layer is fully detachable from the underlying TCP interface.
+Due to its Reactive-Streams-based nature the Apache Pekko HTTP layer is fully detachable from the underlying TCP interface.
 While in most applications this "feature" will not be crucial it can be useful in certain cases to be able to "run" the HTTP layer (and, potentially, higher-layers) against data that do not come from the network but rather some other source.
 Potential scenarios where this might be useful include tests, debugging or low-level event-sourcing